Musicopia Staff Bios

 With extensive experience as a writer, educator, school leader, and DEI practitioner, Nic brings expertise in cultural identity literacy, data assessment, strategic planning, written content and curriculum development, and project management services.

 Rasaq Lawal is a NASM certified group fitness instructor, director, producer, and choreographer, who has performed on leading platforms such as So You Think You Can Dance Season Six ( Celebrity Judge Round).
 He has also shared the stage with Academy Award Winning group “Three 6 Mafia” and Grammy Award Winner Wizkid.
 He was Semi- Finalist in the American College Dance Associate, an inductee of Nu Delta Alpha Dance Honor Society and Houston RAW Artist Nominee.
 Rasaq went to Washington and Lee University (B.A. in Economics and Dance Composition).
 He has always been an agent for Diversity and Inclusion as exemplified by his Princeton Prize on Race Relations.
 His passion for dance, youth and personal development led him to being a Dance and Mindfulness Educator at Mastery Charter School and Philadelphia School District.
 He has facilitated community programming for over 10 years with the intention of getting communities to engage in joyous movement and wellness practices.

-Director of Philanthropy & Community
+Senior Director of Philanthropy & Community

 Senior Director of Programming